0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/gdb.md

 ---
-Description: GDB, the GNU Project debugger, allows you to see what is going on 'inside' another program while it executes -- or what another program was doing at the moment it crashed.
+Description: "GDB, the GNU Project debugger, allows you to see what is going on 'inside' another program while it executes -- or what another program was doing at the moment it crashed."
 ---

 >[!info]